|

 ## And much more!

-To install the latest stable build of the package (hosted at CRAN),
+build of the package (hosted at CRAN), issue the following command

-> install.packages("dtw");
+> install.packages("dtw")

 To get started, begin from the installed documentation: